Classroom Microphones

 • Power Switch

-The transmitter for this system has a 3-position switch.
-The middle position is unused, so make sure to slide the switch fully from one extreme to the other when operating.
-The switch must be in the “ON” position for audio to be transmitted.
-Make sure to return the switch to the “OFF” position when you are finished using the transmitter to preserve battery life.
+The transmitter for the microphone system has an on/off switch.
+The switch must be in the on position for audio to be transmitted.
+Return the switch to the off position when you are finished using the transmitter to preserve battery life.

 • LCD Display

-When the power switch is in the “ON” position, the display on the front of the transmitter should show the estimated number of hours of battery life remaining.
+When the power switch is in the on position, the display on the front of the transmitter should show the estimated battery charge level.

 • LED Status Indicator

-The status LED (to the left of the LCD display) should light up when power is switched on.
+The status LED should light up when power is switched on.
 If the transmitter is muted or the battery is about to run out, the LED will appear red.
 If the transmitter is operating normally, with more than one hour of battery life remaining, the LED will appear green.

 Charging the Microphone

-When finished using the microphone and/or transmitter, please make sure to turn it off, and return it to the charging base on the instructor lectern.
+When finished presenting, please make sure you turn off the transmitter, and return it to the charging base on the instructor lectern.
 This will ensure that the battery is kept charged, and ready to use for the next presenter.

-The video below details how instructors can bring their own microphone to plug into the transmitter, and use in the classroom.
+The video and step-by-step instructions below detail how to use the classroom microphone system, and also illustrate how instructors can use their own Shure microphone to plug into the wireless transmitter in the classroom.
 Step-by-step instructions are also available in our knowledge base article.

 Note: Engineering classrooms are now only equipped to support a Shure model microphone.
 If you have any questions about purchasing a new Shure mic, contact CAEN for assistance.